phetsims/phet-info/doc/typescript-conventions.md

 If this exceeds the line limit and the WebStorm formatter wants to format it on multiple lines, please use `// eslint-disable-line single-line-import`

+### Assertions

+In general, assertions should be used to check run-time conditions that can't be validated by the type checker.

+When converting from JS to TS, `assert` statements that checked types can and should be removed.

 ### JSDoc and TSDoc

 It is recommended that you do not duplicate parameter and return type information in JSDoc and in Typescript types.
 If